Tax Guide for Self-Employed Mobile Mechanics in the UK

 - IMI Level 3 or equivalent (City & Guilds, NVQ)

 If you work as a self-employed mobile mechanic, you're responsible for reporting your income through Self Assessment.
-Your van is your workshop, your diagnostic scanner is essential, and you carry parts stock — all of which are deductible.
+Motor vehicle repair sits outside the Construction Industry Scheme (CIS), so no tax is deducted at source — you pay it once a year after offsetting expenses.
+The trade is capital-heavy: your van is your workshop, diagnostic scanners cost thousands, and you carry parts stock.
 The expenses you can claim reduce your tax bill significantly, with vehicle costs and motor trade insurance typically the largest deductions.

 | Expense | Examples | Typical Annual Cost |